vanderbilt-data-science/deep-learning-intensive/README.md

 **Day 3**
 Introduction to fine tuning models
-Practical deep learning:
--Imbalanced data
--Loss function
--Augmenting data
 Hands On Working Session

-**Day 4**

 Fine tuning models:
 -Training through HuggingFace
 -Training on-prem
 -Compute/Grant announcement

+**Day 4**
+Practical deep learning:
+-Imbalanced data
+-Loss function
+-Augmenting data    Demos
 Demos
+Research Meetup

 ## Breakout Rooms
 During these workshops, we'll have a number of breakout rooms where you'll work with others for discussion or develop code to solve an assignment.
 Please screenshot or paste your results in the following Google doc: